SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Sin | Cos | Tan``

-        Changes the mathematical wave used to create the wave.
+        Changes the mathematical function used to create the wave.

 **+ Inherits settings from:**
     - `Sketch Lines`_